Puzzle Genius

 Calcudoku

-Calcudoku is a mathematical and logic puzzle similar to Sudoku.
+Calcudoku, which is sometimes also called Mathdoku and KenKen, is a mathematical and logic puzzle based on Sudoku.
 It’s played on various grid sizes, usually from 4x4 to 9x9, though it can go even larger.

 Here’s an example of a small Calcudoku puzzle: